-A Notice of a hearing before the Health Committee will not be published on the GOsC's website.
+A Notice of a hearing before the Health Committee will not be published on the GOsC website.
+This is because information relating solely to the health of the osteopath is treated as confidential.

-Where an Interim Order is made, a summary of the decision will be published on the GOsC's website within two working days.
+Where an Interim Order is made, a summary of the decision will be published on the GOsC website within two working days.
 The decision will be published for the duration of the Order.